ClojureBridge/curriculum/outline/data_structures2.md

 First, take the map you made about yourself.

-Then, find two or three other classmates around you.
-Ask them their first and last name and their hometown.
-Make a vector of maps with their information.
+Then, create a vector of maps containing the first name, last nane and hometown of two or three other classmates around you.

-Lastly, add your information to their information using `conj`.
+Lastly, add your map to their information using [conj](http://clojuredocs.org/clojure_core/clojure.core/conj).

 Use the `get-names` function from Exercise 2 to output a list of the names.